Shadows of the Cities

 Vory v Zakone

 The Vory are the smallest major syndicate, for which the ’Plex breathes a quiet sigh of relief.
 Their ruthless tactics, milspec arms, and loose organization make them feared all out of proportion to their actual presence.
-Still, they do a fair amount of racketeering
+Still, they do a fair amount of racketeering and smuggling, and are the people to know if you need some firepower and the muscle to wield it.

 - No one knows. -Shih

 These groups are arguably the most dangerous – they can’t afford to hunt you all over the ‘Plex and beyond, but if they catch you on their turf they’ve got the chops to lay down a lot of hurt.
 They’re also good to know, because they’re much less likely to screw you over than the bigger players who can afford to piss a few runners off.
-What are we going to do about it?
-Kill a bunch of them and hide from a hundred thousand nuyen bounty the rest of their miserable life?

 These lunatics should not exist, and should not be successful.
 Wiz Gangs and Hackers get along about as well as diesel and flareguns, except with less predictable results.